-With an enrollment size of 16,000, WSU is the only urban-serving university in the state of Kansas and has the most diverse student body of all of the Kansas universities.
-Fourteen federally funded TRIO programs are on campus, among the most in the nation, and we attract a large international student group with our world class engineering and business colleges.
+With an enrollment size of approximately 16,000, WSU is the only urban-serving university in the state of Kansas and has the most diverse student body of all of the Kansas universities.
+We attract a large international student group with our world class engineering and business colleges.
 Clients at CAPS are diverse in terms of age, race, gender, sexual orientation, religion, and disability; and we work with clients with a range of presenting concerns—from temporary life stressors to chronic, severe mental illness.
 As such, our interns are able to gain a broad range of experiences during their training here.

 WSU has a long tradition of innovation and entrepreneurship that spurs the economy and serves the needs of the local community.
 See how our latest big, audacious plans — which have doubled the size of campus in just four years — are working to build a better future for our students, the state of Kansas and the world.

 CAPS clients are diverse in terms of both demographics and presenting problems.
 During the 2020-2021 academic year, clients identified as the following:

 Age: Range = 17-68; mean = 23.65; median = 21; mode = 20